 You might see this as small but imagine each of these schools in your area has at least 300 pupils and you’re able to win the contracts of all these schools after writing a proposal to them.
 Of cus, the school will want to take their own share (maybe 10% – 20% per pupil) but you will make your massive profit as long as you produce on a large scale.

-How to start school uniform business in Nigeria (Step by Step).
+Here are steps to start school uniform business in Nigeria.

 When it comes to sewing school uniforms for schools in Nigeria there are many things you need to learn because so many schools wear different cooperate wears.
 While some schools prefer to wear suits and trousers with a shirt or pinafore some other schools may just wear shirts and short knickers with a tie.

 So in order to make sure you don’t lose any uniform contracts from these schools based on styles you need to learn how to sew all the major cooperate wears for schools in Nigeria.
 And to do this and do it successfully you need to learn from the pros – professionals in the business.
 You might not get these people in your area so you’ll need to move to where they reside or where their business is located and learn.